AvePoint/cloud-api/docs/elements/general/service subscription/get-all-services.md

         {
-            "customerId": "1c10525c-****-****-****-2e641bc13421", // The ID of the customer "organization": "OrganizationABC", // The organization name of the customer "customer": "user@domain.com", The email address of the customer.
+            "customerId": "1c10525c-****-****-****-2e641bc13421", // The ID of the customer "organization": "OrganizationABC", // The organization name of the customer "customer": "user@domain.com", //The email address of the customer "products": [
-            "products": [
                 {
                     "service": "Cloud Backup for IaaS + PaaS - Unit", // The service that the customer has subscriptions for